nicoletnt/hello-space/README.md

 # hello-space
-This is just a test repository containing info about the stars I want to gaze with you.
+This is just a test repository containing info about the stars I want to gaze at with you.
 Did you know that Jupyter owes a notebook?
 They say it's full of data about the meaning of life.
 It's full of love...

 Touch me, I am losing shape.
 Look, I am invisible, can you say my name?